-The College subsequently began to compete in Gaelic Games and ladies and men’s basketball.
-As the number of students attending gradually began to increase, MIC established itself as a force, particularly in ladies football and camogie, winning two Purcell Cups in the late seventies.
+The College subsequently began to compete in Gaelic games and ladies and men’s basketball.
+As the number of students attending gradually began to increase, MIC established itself as a force, particularly in ladies football and camogie.

 It is noteworthy that the College managed to compete during this period with as few as 300 students and yet, despite this obvious disadvantage in numbers, MIC was never found wanting in terms of endeavour or spirit, a trait which is still very much synonymous with teams from the College.
 The establishment of the Bachelor of Arts degree in the early nineties increased the number of students available to play on the College teams and since then, the expansion of the number of programmes and enrolment has benefited MIC's sporting prowess.

-In 2007, Tailteann, a multi-purpose gymnasium and the first major new building on campus for almost 30 years, was opened- winning the award for ‘Best Leisure Building’ at the 2008 Royal Irish Architecture Awards.
-As well as three flexible gym spaces (900 m2, 322 m2 & 299 m2 respectively), Tailteann has a weights room, changing rooms and table tennis faciluities.
+In 2007, Tailteann, a multi-purpose gymnasium and the first major new building on campus for almost 30 years, was opened - winning the award for ‘Best Leisure Building’ at the 2008 Royal Irish Architecture Awards.
+As well as three flexible gym spaces (900 m2, 322 m2 & 299 m2 respectively), Tailteann has a weights room, changing rooms and table tennis facilities.

-Outdoors, there is a full-size GAA pitch adjacent to the building with a 460 m Astroturf running track around it and an Astroturf tennis/five-a-side aside soccer court.
+Outdoors, there is a full-size GAA pitch adjacent to the building with a 460m all-weather running track around it and an all-weather five-a-side soccer court.
 Across the road from the main pitch and behind Summerville House, there is a floodlit training pitch.
 MIC sports teams and individual athletes also use facilities both locally and in other colleges.

 The MIC Sports Facebook page has up-to-date details of class schedules and prices.

 Mary Immaculate College has had outstanding victories in sport in the past few years.
-The College competed in the intervarsity Senior Hurling competition, the Fitzgibbon Cup, for the first time in its centenary year- 1998 - and reached its first final in 2013.
+The College competed in the intervarsity senior hurling competition, the Fitzgibbon Cup, for the first time in 1998.
 In 2016, MIC made history when the team beat the University of Limerick to secure the Fitzgibbon Cup for the first time ever.
 The winning coach and former Limerick hurler, Eamonn Cregan, retired after coaching at the College for 23 years.
-MIC Alumnus and former Cork hurler, Jamie Wall, took the management helm for the 2017 season and MIC retained the title by beating IT Carlow in the competition.
+MIC alumnus and former Cork hurler, Jamie Wall, took over management of the team for the 2017 season.
+MIC retained the title by beating IT Carlow in the competition.

-The Ladies Camogie team won the Purcell Cup in 2015, MIC’s Ladies Basketball Team were crowned the All Ireland winning team of 2017.
-The men's football team won the Trench Cup in 2018 and the rugby team were proud winners of the 2nd Division Cup in 2017 and 2nd Division League in 2018.
+The camogie team won the Purcell Cup in 2015, MIC’s ladies basketball team were crowned the All-Ireland winning team of 2017.
+The men's football team won the Trench Cup in 2018 and the rugby team were proud winners of the Division 2 Cup in 2017 and Division 2 League in 2018.

-With the incorporation of St Patrick's College, Thurles, in 2016, MIC has gained a second GAA club with hurling, Gaelic football, camogie and ladies' football teams taking part in various competitions.
-For more updates, see the MIC, St Patrick's Campus, Thurles GAA Twitter profile.
+With the incorporation of St Patrick's College, Thurles in 2016, MIC has gained a second GAA club with hurling, Gaelic football, camogie and ladies' football teams taking part in various competitions.
+For more updates, see the MIC Thurles GAA Twitter profile.